aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/visio-activex-controls/retrieve-an-activex-control-from-a-shape-object-to-modify-properties/_index.md

 ## **Retrieve an ActiveX Control Programming Sample**
 [Shape](http://www.aspose.com/api/net/diagram/aspose.diagram/shape) class offers ActiveXControl property which allows developers to retrieve an ActiveX control from a Visio shape object.
 Developers can cast an ActiveX control in the appropriate ActiveX control class, and then set its all available properties.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Visio-ActiveX-Controls-RetrieveActiveXControl-RetrieveActiveXControl.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Visio-ActiveX-Controls-RetrieveActiveXControl-RetrieveActiveXControl.cs" >}}